wallaby-rails/wallaby-rails/docs/decorator.md

 <code><%= raw value %></code>
 ```

-> See [Type Partial](view.md#type-partial) to learn more about how type connects with type partial and how to create type partial.
+> See [Cell/Type Partial](view.md) to learn more about how type connects with cell/type partial and how to create one.

 It's also possible to create metadata for custom fields.
 For example, to set up metadata for custom method `slug`: